oystelan/CFDwavemaker/docs/source/inputfile_description.rst

 - Water depth specified in the swd file will overrule the specified water depth given in **[general input data]** (see :numref:`inputfile_description:General input data`).
 - Like irregular second order wave theory, the grid interpolation schemes presented in :numref:`inputfile_description:Grid interpolation schemes` are fully supported when using SWD.
 This comes very much in handy when large short crested irregular sea states from HOSM simulations are used as input.
-- The default reference position of the swd simulation is x0=y0=t0=0 and the wave propagation direction is in accordance with the coordinate system definition in (see :numref:`coordinate_system:General input data`).
+- The default reference position of the swd simulation is x0=y0=t0=0 and the wave propagation direction is in accordance with the coordinate system definition in (see :numref:`inputfile_description:General input data`).
 To change reference position, see :numref:`inputfile_description:Wave reference point` and ``swl`` in :numref:`inputfile_description:General input data`.

 Grid interpolation schemes
 --------------------------